joeyklee/quant-humanists-2019/WEEK_01.md

 # WEEK `01`: JAN 28 2019
-## Introduction to Self-Tracking and the 'Quantified Self'
+## Track: Introduction to Self-Tracking and the 'Quantified Self'

 > "...self-experimentation with data forces us to wrestle with the uncertain line between evidence and belief, and how we come to decisions about what is and is not legitimate knowledge." - Neff, Gina.
 The Self-Tracking (The MIT Press Essential Knowledge series) (p.
 18).
 The MIT Press.